i2b2-omop/i2o-transform/README.md

         * DB and schema for i2b2
         * Names (including db and schema) of ARCH ontologies
     6. From your new OMOP database, run the OMOPLoader.sql script to load the stored procedures.
+        * *Note 2023:* It appears qualifier_source_value has been removed from omop.
+References to these will need to be removed from the transform.
     8. Run the run.sql script to transform your data.

 ### Each time you want to transform your data: